AndrewLien/Water-Quality-Capstone/README.md

 # Project Files

-Due to upload file size limitations on Github, data files are stored on a [Google Drive folder.] (https://drive.google.com/drive/folders/1CD8-oHrF6VQyjEdSL8v6PSWbstwB0T08?usp=sharing)

 - "ecoli.script.R" is the script used to wrangle and explore the data
     - Section 1 (lines 1-31): GENERAL SETUP.
 This shows data wrangling from the original files pulled from the UK Environmental Agency.
     - Section 2 (lines 32-77): FILTERING AND TIDYING.
 This shows how the combined raw data was filtered for determinands of interest and converted into tidy format.
     - Section 3 (lines 78-129): EXPLORATORY ANALYSIS 1.
 Relationships between e. coli concentrations and each parameter aren't linear and require an alternative approach to predictive modeling.
     - Section 4 (lines 130- ongoing): TRANSFORMING DATA INTO BINARIES
 - "water.raw.csv" is a combination of all data from 2013-2017 with unnecessary rows removed.
 This is created and processed in Section 1.
+Due to upload file size limitations on Github, datafiles are stored on a [Google Drive folder.] (https://drive.google.com/drive/folders/1CD8-oHrF6VQyjEdSL8v6PSWbstwB0T08?usp=sharing)
 - "water.raw.ecoli" is a data frame with extraneous material types and determinands removed.
 This is derived from "water.raw.csv" and wrangled in Section 2.